Assessment and exam arrangements

 Your school will tell you if there are variations specific to your programme of study.

-The short reassessment period in August is for resits and for students who were unable to take exams or timed assessments at the scheduled time.
+The short reassessment period is 15-25 August 2022 for resits and for students who were unable to take exams or timed assessments at the scheduled time.

 Wherever possible, we advise you to: